idfive/Developer-Documentation/docs/challenges/js-accordion.md

 ## Overview

 A challenge for current, and potential idfive Frontend developers, this assesses basic knowledge of JS fundamentals like scope and closures, design patterns, etc to create reusable, modular JS components.
+Also assess basic HTML/CSS, as well as baseline .git habits.

 ## Requirements